kroshu/kuka_drivers/kuka_rsi_hw_interface/krl/README_KRC4.md

 # Configuring RSI on the controller

+This tutorial was tested with RSI 4.1.3 (on KSS8.6)

 This guide highlights the steps needed in order to successfully configure the **RSI interface** on the controller to work with the **kuka_rsi_hardware_interface** on your PC with ROS2.

 ## 1. Controller network configuration